ShurenZhou1999/pyDTFE/README.md

 velo = results[1:]    # shape(3, N, N, N)
 ```

-Below is the result (note that the number density in this quick example is low, which may cause it to appear noisy).
+Below shows the result (note that the number density in this quick example is low, which may cause it to appear noisy).

 ```python
 fig, axes = plt.subplots( 1, 2, dpi=100, figsize=(8, 4) )